How To Avoid Ageism During Your Job Search (With Resume Tips)

 While many employers may not intend to discriminate based on age, we know that it can happen.
 Age bias can be especially prevalent in some industries, such as tech.
 In a recent Indeed study of 1,011 currently employed U.S. tech workers in the U.S., 29% of respondents said the average employee age at their company is between 31 to 35.
 Furthermore, 17% said their company’s average age is between 20 to 30.

 By contrast, three in 10 respondents say the average age of employees at their company is 36-40 years old, making them members of the younger end of Generation X. Individuals over 40 share the remaining 26%.

 In other words, this study shows that close to half of employees are millennials.
 And yet, only 23% of survey respondents think that this demographic is overrepresented at their workplaces.
 By contrast, under 1/5 (18%) respondents feel that the baby boomer (1946-65) generation is underrepresented at their company.

-Some employers may have certain baseless concerns over hiring candidates over 50.
+Some employers may have baseless concerns about hiring candidates over 50.
 According to Dr. Peter Cappelli of the Wharton School at the University of Pennsylvania — an expert in human resources, public policy and talent management — “Discrimination has common roots in fear of differences,” he explains.
-“Myths persist when we don’t see evidence, and we haven’t had a contradictory experience ourselves.”
+“Myths persist when we don’t see evidence, and we haven’t had [a contradictory] experience ourselves.”

 Some examples of those myths might include ideas that ...